jukkahuhtamaki/dashboard-demo/README.md

 Protip before we begin: you can start up our own local HTTP server with Python:

 	python -m SimpleHTTPServer 8080 &

+### Make the visualization dynamic

+* Create a separate JSON file for visualization data
+* Utilize jQuery to read the data from a file when the visualization is opened

+### Integrate the visualization to a Node.js application

+* How to serve JSON in a dynamic way by the Node.js application?
+* How to integrate Highcharts to application that uses Jade template engine?
+* How to use Hightcharts in Vue.js-based applications?

 ### Dashboard project ingredients ###